griffithlab/civic-docs/docs/curating/evidence.rst

 Five types of EID exist in CIViC (Figure 4), giving structured clinical annotation to a Variant.
 Three types of clinical statements, Predictive/Therapeutic, Prognostic and Diagnostic, are usually associated with somatic variants, while Predisposing evidence is generally linked to germline variation.
 Functional studies are often performed in vitro, so associated EIDs will have the Unknown field selected for Variant Origin.

 .. figure:: /images/figures/CIViC_evidence-item-primary-fields_v3a.png
-   :alt: Structured annotation comprising the five types of CIViC Evidence Item (EID)
+   :alt: Structured annotation comprising the five types of CIViC Evidence Item

-   Figure 4: Structured annotation comprising the five types of CIViC Evidence Item (EID)
+   Figure 4: Structured annotation comprising the five types of CIViC Evidence Item

 Predictive Evidence
 ~~~~~~~~~~~~~~~~~~~
 Predictive/Therapeutic Evidence Items (EIDs) are structured to capture variant annotation for drug sensitivity, resistance,

-Below is an example of an Evidence Item that illustrates the Predictive Evidence Type.
+Below is an example of an EID that illustrates the Predictive Evidence Type.
 This example describes the CLEOPATRA trial (NCT00567190), which evaluated 808 patients with *HER2*-positive metastatic breast cancer.
 These patients demonstrated significant sensitivity/response when treated with combination therapy of docetaxel, pertuzumab and trastuzumab.

 .. figure:: /images/figures/evidence-summary_EID1077.png